-Las Vegas police: woman wounded, man kills self in shooting
+Las Vegas police: Woman wounded, man kills self in shooting

 LAS VEGAS (AP) - Authorities say a man is dead and a woman wounded in a domestic-related shooting in Las Vegas.

-Las Vegas Metro Police say the man reportedly shot at the woman multiple times with a rifle-style firearm as she fled a home in a car Saturday.
+Las Vegas Metro Police say the man shot at the woman multiple times with a rifle-style firearm as she fled a home in a car Saturday.

 They say the woman was shot in the back and is hospitalized in serious condition, but she’s expected to survive.

-Police say the man died at the scene from a self-inflicted gunshot wound.
+Police say the man took his own life at the scene.

 The names and ages of the man and woman haven’t been released.